nickzman/BetterGameMode/README.md

 Game Mode is supposed to automatically start when the user launches a game.
 However, this does not happen with every game, most notably, some legacy games, as well as emulators (such as OpenEmu or RetroArch), streaming games (such as GeForce NOW or PS Remote Play), games launched by Wine front ends (such as CrossOver or Whisky), or games running in virtual machines (such as Parallels Desktop or VMware Fusion).

 BetterGameMode requires an Apple Silicon Mac, macOS 14.0 (Sonoma) or later, and Xcode 15.0 or later.
 The Apple Silicon requirement is because Game Mode is not available on Intel Macs.
-The Xcode requirement is because starting and stopping Game Mode on macOS requires a private API, and the only tool that can use that API is the `gamepolicyctl` tool that comes with Xcode.
+The Xcode requirement is because starting and stopping Game Mode on macOS requires using a private API to talk to `gamepolicyd`, the OS background task that ultimately controls Game Mode, and the only tool that can use that API is the `gamepolicyctl` tool that comes with Xcode.
 BetterGameMode requires that tool in order to function.
 For legal reasons, I cannot ship BetterGameMode with the tool included.

 ## How to Use BetterGameMode